Aligned Hierarchical Black Hole Mergers in Active-Galactic-Nuclei Disks Revealed by GWTC-4: Population model

 where $f_\mathcal{S}(q)$ is the perturbation of paring function beyond a simple power law, which is interpolated with 4 knots linearly in [0,1].
 The redshift distribution is

 All the hyperparameters are summarized in Table~\ref{tab:prior}.

 With the flexible nonparametric population model (note that in \citet{2024PhRvL.133e1401L} the spin distributions are modeled with parametric formula), we successfully identify two subpopulations of BHs by a Bayes factor of $\ln\mathcal{B}_{1pop}^{2pop}=12$, strengthening the finding with GWTC-3 \citep{2024PhRvL.133e1401L}.
-Figure~\ref{app:mass} shows the reconstructed mass distribution of two subpopulations inferred with the nonparametric model introduced above, the spin distributions of the two subpopulations are displayed in the main text.
-Figure~\ref{app:ma} displays the population-informed posterior distribution of each event in the $\chi-\cos\theta$ panel.
+Figure~1. (in the main text) shows the reconstructed component-mass and spin-magnitude distributions of two subpopulations inferred with the nonparametric model introduced above.
+Figure~1. in the main text displays the population-informed posterior distribution of each event in the $\chi-m$ panel.
 The two subpopulations are clearly separated, although the maximum mass of the first subpopulation has extend to $m_{\rm max,1}\sim 70~M_{\odot}$ with sizable uncertainty.
 Such a value is still consistent with the core-collapse BHs of current knowledge of stellar evolution theories, in particular in the presence of rapid rotation \citep{2021ApJ...912L..31W}.
-We notice that in some simplified parametric approaches, $m_{\rm max,1}$ has been constrained at a much better accuracy, which is $46.1^{+5.6}_{-5.1} M_\odot$ even with the GWTC-3 data \citep{2022ApJ...941L..39W}.
-Our current result suggests that much more data is needed to reliably infer $m_{\rm max,1}$, as well as the shape of the edge, i.e, smooth or sharp.
+We notice that in some simplified parametric approaches, the mass cutoff (or transition points between two subpopulations) can be constrained to tighter values of $\sim 45\pm 5 M_\odot$ with GWTC-4 \citep{2026Natur.652..874T,2025arXiv250904637A,2025arXiv250915646B}, even with GWTC-3 \citep{2022ApJ...941L..39W}.
+But the emergence of a new group of low-spin but massive ($\sim 50-70M_\odot$) suggests a significantly higher cutoff mass (see also \citep{Wang:2025nhf}) and hence challenges a low pair-instability mass cutoff.

 The component mass function of the BHs shows three peaks at $\sim 10~M_\odot$, $\sim 18~M_\odot$, $\sim 32~M_\odot$, which are consistent with the results in previous works \citep{2021ApJ...917...33L,2024MNRAS.527..298T,2025arXiv250818083T}.
 Additionally, we find that the minimum mass of the second subpopulation may extend to $\lesssim 20~M_\odot$.
 In particular, the primary object of GW231118\_005626 has a large spin and a mass of $\sim18~M_\odot$, which is consistent with being a remnant of a BBH merger with the component masses of $9-10~M_\odot$, suggesting that some of the BBHs at $\sim 10~M_\odot$-peak may be dynamically assembled.